rspec/rspec-rails/README.md

 rails generate rspec:install
 ```

-This adds the spec directory and some skeleton files, including the "rake spec"
-task.
-Any ruby file in `spec/support` will be included with `require`.
-All
-files in spec/ and subdirectories that end with `_spec.rb` will be run as
-specs.
+This adds `spec/spec_helper.rb` and `.rspec` files that are used for
+configuration.
+See those files for more information.

 To run your specs, use the `rspec` command: